Atlas975/Notes/MediaCoding/Convolution.md

 - The padding required to have the output size equal to the input size, this can be found using:

 $$P=\frac{F-1}{2}$$
+- This is necessary to avoid information at the borders being lost too quickly when performing several operations such as in a [[Convolutional_networks|CNN]]
 ### Valid convolutions
 - Convolutions performed when an image is given no padding
 - This results in an output image smaller than the input image

 ## Strided convolutions